-BirthGuide was created by an Australian mum who knows first-hand how overwhelming birth planning can be.
+BirthGuide was created by Australian parents who know first-hand how overwhelming birth planning can be.

 When I was pregnant with my first baby, I wanted to feel prepared.
-I read the books, did the antenatal classes, and sat down to write a birth plan.
-What I found was a mess of long templates, contradictory advice online, and no clear way to turn my preferences into something my partner and care team could actually use during labour.
+I read the books, did the antenatal classes, and sat down to write a birth plan with my partner.
+What I found was a mess of long templates, contradictory advice online, and no clear way to turn my preferences into something we and our care team could actually use during labour.

 Every preference option in BirthGuide is informed by Australian clinical guidelines, including resources from RANZCOG, the Royal Women's Hospital, and the Australian College of Midwives.
 We are not a medical provider and we do not give medical advice.
 We help you organise your preferences so you can have a better conversation with your care team.